bhklab/PredictioR/README.md

 ## Citation

-If the data from the SignatureSets package are used in your publication, please cite the following paper(s):
+If the data or computational functions from the PredictioR package are used in your publication, please cite the following paper(s):
 - [Bareche, Y., Kelly, D., Abbas-Aghababazadeh, F. et al., Annals of Oncology 2022](https://pubmed.ncbi.nlm.nih.gov/36055464/).

 - [Mammoliti, Anthony, et al., Nature communications, 2021](https://pubmed.ncbi.nlm.nih.gov/34608132/)

-The PredictioR package